hellosign/hellosign-dotnet-sdk/README.md

-# HelloSign - the C# library for the HelloSign API
+# HelloSign - the C# library for the Dropbox Sign API

-HelloSign v3 API
+Dropbox Sign v3 API

 ## ⚠ This package is not yet ready for production use ⚠